-"But you don't like it when I lavish you with compliments either," returned her husband.
+"But you don't like it when I lavish you with compliments either," he pointed out.
 "You're becoming very difficult to please, I hope you know."

-"That's because I just want this baby out of me," huffed Ginny, glaring down at her stomach.
+"That's because I just want this baby out of me," Ginny huffed, glaring down at her stomach.
 "I'm overdue by three days."

 "Don't stress.
 The baby will come when he's ready to."

-"Easy for you to say," muttered his wife with another mutinous scowl.
+"Easy for you to say," his wife muttered.
 "You're not the one dealing with all of this, and this is only the easy stuff.
 The birth is going to be ten hundred times worse!"

-Draco stood up from his seat and knelt down before, reaching up a hand to smooth back her hair; his hand lingering just a moment longer on her cheek.
-"You'll be fine," he murmured, meeting her eyes with a reassuring smile.
+Draco stood up and knelt down before her, reaching up a hand to smooth back her hair.
+His hand lingered a moment longer on her cheek.
+"You'll be fine," he murmured, meeting her eyes with a smile.
 "It's not like the old days.
 They have plenty of charms to numb the pain."

-"I know, but still—" Ginny froze, her eyes widening.
+"I know, but still—" Ginny froze and her eyes widened.